Endless parties and pirate treasures.

 Legends Who Have Called Key West Home

 Writers, presidents, and musicians have all fallen in love with the tiny island.
-Learn some fascinating facts about Key West’s most prominent tenants.
+Key West is well-known for its famous residents.
+Learn the most fascinating facts about Key West’s most prominent tenants below.

 - Ernest Hemingway was a Key West resident.
 The acclaimed writer called Key West home in the 1930s.
 During this time, he wrote “The Snows of Kilimanjaro”, “The Short Happy Life of Francis Macomber”, “To Have And Have Not”, “Islands in the Stream”, and “Green Hills of Africa” in the Keys.
 You can explore the writer’s legacy at the Ernest Hemingway Home and Museum and celebrate his works during the Hemingway Days Festival in July.